hasaniqbal777/coling-2025/_pages/registration.md

 - Workshops and tutorials can be registered for separately, without requiring Main Conference registration.
 - Student fees are applicable only to full-time students.
 To qualify for student status, participants must provide proof of their academic standing (a student ID or a certificate for 2024–2025, signed by a supervisor) as a file (PDF, GIF, JPG, or PNG) during the registration process.
 - Social Event tickets for accompanying persons can be purchased during registration.

-**Registration will open on the Monday following the Accepted Papers Announcement.**

 ## Registration Dates